 - (a) The Board of Directors understands that the Company operates in a mature industry with stable earnings and sound financial structure.
-For the decision on dividends or other allotments (if any) established with the consent of shareholders in each fiscal year, the Board of Directors shall: - (I) Consider the Company's earnings, overall development, financial planning, capital needs, industry prospects and future prospects of the company in each fiscal year to ensure the protection of shareholders' rights and interests; and - (II) It shall be included in the Company's earnings in each fiscal year: (i) the reserve for the payment of taxes in the relevant fiscal year; (ii) the amount of compensation for past losses; (iii) one-tenth of the general reserve and (iv) the reserve required by Board of Directors in accordance with Article 14.1 or the special surplus required by the securities authorities in accordance with the rules of the publicly issued company. - (b) In the absence of any violation of the law, and after the prescribed allocation of remuneration to employees and directors and the allocation policy set forth in accordance with Article (1) of the Board of Directors as appropriate amounts, the Board of Directors shall allocate not less than 10% of the allowable amount which belongs to the surplus of the previous fiscal year (excluding the accumulated surplus of the previous year) as shareholder dividends, which shall be distributed after the adoption of the resolution of the shareholders' meeting. - (c) The distribution of shareholders' dividends and employees' remuneration may, upon the decision of the Board of Directors, be distributed to employees or shareholders in cash, or in such amount as to make full payment of the outstanding shares, or both; For the shareholders' dividend, the cash dividend shall not be less than 50% of the total dividend.
+For the decision on dividends or other allotments (if any) established with the consent of shareholders in each fiscal year, the Board of Directors shall: - (I) Consider the Company's earnings, overall development, financial planning, capital needs, industry prospects and future prospects of the company in each fiscal year to ensure the protection of shareholders' rights and interests; and

+- (II) Recognize below items in the Company's earnings in each fiscal year: (i) the reserve for the payment of taxes in the relevant fiscal year; (ii) the amount of compensation for past losses; (iii) one-tenth of the general reserve and (iv) the reserve required by Board of Directors in accordance with Article 14.1 or the special surplus required by the securities authorities in accordance with the rules of the publicly issued company. - (b) In the absence of any violation of the law, and after the prescribed allocation of remuneration to employees and directors and the allocation policy set forth in accordance with Article (1) of the Board of Directors as appropriate amounts, the Board of Directors shall allocate not less than 10% of the allowable amount which belongs to the surplus of the previous fiscal year (excluding the accumulated surplus of the previous year) as shareholder dividends, which shall be distributed after the adoption of the resolution of the shareholders' meeting. - (C) The distribution of shareholders' dividends and employees' remuneration may, upon the decision of the Board of Directors, be distributed to employees or shareholders in cash, or in such amount as to make full payment of the outstanding shares, or both; For the shareholders' dividend, the cash dividend shall not be less than 50% of the total dividend.
 The Company pays no interest on undistributed dividends and remuneration.

-The Company's earnings distribution for 2018 and 2017 were decided by the shareholders' meeting on June 24, 2019 and June 19, 2018 respectively.
+The Company's earnings distribution for 2019 and 2018 were decided by the shareholders' meeting on March 25, 2020 and June 24, 2019 respectively.
 The dividend distribution are as follows:

-2018 2017 Cash dividends \$ 239,364 99,120
+2019 2018 Cash dividends \$ 387,641 239,364

-As of December 31, 2019 and 2018, all cash dividends have been paid.
+As of December 31, 2020 and 2019, all cash dividends have been paid.

-Information on earnings distribution determined by the shareholders' meeting of the company can be obtained from MOPS.
+Information on the decision of the Board of Directors and earnings distribution determined by the shareholders' meeting of the company can be obtained from MOPS.